Skip to content

 Measure your cat's shoulder height by having them stand naturally on all four paws.
 The top of their front legs where they meet the body indicates optimal bowl placement.
 Persian cats and other flat-faced breeds often benefit from slightly higher positioning to accommodate their unique facial structure and breathing needs.

 Placement requires strategic thinking beyond height alone.
 Position feeding stations away from high-traffic areas where your cat might feel rushed during meals.
 Corner locations often work well, creating a dedicated dining space that feels secure and remains accessible for daily maintenance.
-The Cena Cat Feeder provides excellent standard height that works for most adult cats, with its thoughtfully designed frame positioning bowls at approximately 3 inches elevation.
+The Cena Cat Feeder is floor-standing and holds its bowls about 10 cm (roughly 4 inches) off the ground, a comfortable standard height for most adult cats.
+The Arco Cat Feeder takes a different approach: it mounts on the wall, so you set the exact height yourself and can match it precisely to your cat.

 Designing Your Kitchen Around Pet Wellness